waltersamuelhunter/longTBprofiler/README.md

 - TB-Profiler (https://github.com/jodyphelan/TBProfiler)
 - TbLG (https://github.com/dbespiatykh/tblg)

-Detailed descriptions of commands offered by these tools are available at their corresponding github, websites as well as by typing the following in the command line "tool name [function]-h".
+Detailed descriptions of commands offered by these tools are available at their corresponding github pages, their websites, as well as available after typing the following in the command line: "tool name [function] -h".
 For example:
   ```
   tb-profiler profile -h
   ```

 # Installation guide
 First we need to install mamba.
-Mamba is a package manager that will help us easily install all bioinformatic tools for the longTBprofiler pipeline.
+Mamba is a package manager, that will help us easily install all of the bioinformatic tools required for the longTBprofiler.

 ## Mamba